MicrosoftDocs/visualstudio-docs.es-es/docs/extensibility/walkthrough-highlighting-text.md

 - tr-tr
 - zh-cn
 - zh-tw
-translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 5658ecf52637a38bc3c2a5ad9e85b2edebf7d445
+ms.sourcegitcommit: ff8ecec19f8cab04ac2190f9a4a995766f1750bf
-ms.openlocfilehash: 029cc7785c49a08c7128bfaaff8f236e438efad8
+ms.openlocfilehash: 20a0d53e823767448562751315a9f056116e33b9
+ms.contentlocale: es-es
-ms.lasthandoff: 02/22/2017
+ms.lasthandoff: 08/23/2017

 ---
-# <a name="walkthrough-highlighting-text"></a>Tutorial: Resaltar texto
+# <a name="walkthrough-highlighting-text"></a>Walkthrough: Highlighting Text
-Puede agregar distintos efectos visuales en el editor mediante la creación de componentes de Managed Extensibility Framework (MEF).
-Este tutorial muestra cómo resaltar todas las apariciones de la palabra actual en un archivo de texto.
-Si una palabra aparece más de una vez en un archivo de texto y coloca el símbolo de intercalación de una ocurrencia, se resaltan todas las apariciones.
+You can add different visual effects to the editor by creating Managed Extensibility Framework (MEF) component parts.
+This walkthrough shows how to highlight every occurrence of the current word in a text file.
+If a word occurs more than one time in a text file, and you position the caret in one occurrence, every occurrence is highlighted.

-## <a name="prerequisites"></a>Requisitos previos
+## <a name="prerequisites"></a>Prerequisites
- A partir de Visual Studio 2015, no instale el SDK de Visual Studio desde el centro de descarga.
-Se incluye como una característica opcional de la instalación de Visual Studio.
-También puede instalar el SDK de VS más adelante.
-Para obtener más información, consulte [instalar el SDK de Visual Studio](../extensibility/installing-the-visual-studio-sdk.md).
+ Starting in Visual Studio 2015, you do not install the Visual Studio SDK from the download center.
+It is included as an optional feature in Visual Studio setup.
+You can also install the VS SDK later on.
+For more information, see [Installing the Visual Studio SDK](../extensibility/installing-the-visual-studio-sdk.md).

-## <a name="creating-a-mef-project"></a>Crear un proyecto MEF
+## <a name="creating-a-mef-project"></a>Creating a MEF Project

-1. Cree un proyecto de VSIX de C#.
-(En el **nuevo proyecto** cuadro de diálogo, seleccione **Visual C# / extensibilidad**, a continuación, **proyecto VSIX**.)
-El nombre de la solución `HighlightWordTest`.

-2. Agregar una plantilla de elemento de clasificador de Editor para el proyecto.
-Para obtener más información, consulte [crear una extensión con una plantilla de elemento de Editor](../extensibility/creating-an-extension-with-an-editor-item-template.md).

-3. Elimine los archivos de clase existentes.
+1. Create a C# VSIX project.
+(In the **New Project** dialog, select **Visual C# / Extensibility**, then **VSIX Project**.)
+Name the solution `HighlightWordTest`.

+2. Add an Editor Classifier item template to the project.
+For more information, see [Creating an Extension with an Editor Item Template](../extensibility/creating-an-extension-with-an-editor-item-template.md).

+3. Delete the existing class files.

-## <a name="defining-a-textmarkertag"></a>Definir un TextMarkerTag
+## <a name="defining-a-textmarkertag"></a>Defining a TextMarkerTag
- El primer paso para resaltar texto es subclase <xref:Microsoft.VisualStudio.Text.Tagging.TextMarkerTag>y definir su apariencia.</xref:Microsoft.VisualStudio.Text.Tagging.TextMarkerTag>
+ The first step in highlighting text is to subclass <xref:Microsoft.VisualStudio.Text.Tagging.TextMarkerTag> and define its appearance.

-#### <a name="to-define-a-textmarkertag-and-a-markerformatdefinition"></a>Para definir un TextMarkerTag y un MarkerFormatDefinition
+#### <a name="to-define-a-textmarkertag-and-a-markerformatdefinition"></a>To define a TextMarkerTag and a MarkerFormatDefinition

-1. Agregue un archivo de clase y asígnele el nombre **HighlightWordTag**.

-2. Agregue las siguientes referencias:
+1. Add a class file and name it **HighlightWordTag**.

+2. Add the following references:

     1. Microsoft.VisualStudio.CoreUtility